jaycody/routelog/README.rst

 Optional Arguments:
 -------------------

--h, --help           Print an extended usage to stdout -c, --comments       Treat comments in log lines (anything following a ' #') as arguments, rather than ignoring them.
+-h, --help           Print an extended usage to stdout and exit.
+-c, --comments       Treat comments in log lines (anything following a ' #') as arguments, rather than ignoring them.
 -n, --no-output      Suppress the (default) behavior of printing each log line to stdout.